radeonxray/UFO-Exam/README.md

 If you don't want to totally convert to _TS_ there are other options to switch your _JS_-project to _static typing_.

 On the negative side of _static typing_:
-A lot of libraries still lack proper TS documentation and support, meaning the _”any-keyword”_ or _”//ts-ignore”_ can sometimes be the only option to continue development.
+A lot of libraries still lack proper TS documentation and support, meaning the _"any-keyword"_ or _"//ts-ignore"_ can sometimes be the only option to continue development.

 # Reflection